Terrence Edwards

-Terrence Edwards (born April 20, 1979) is a former Canadian football wide receiver who played for nine seasons with the Winnipeg Blue Bombers and Montreal Alouettes of the Canadian Football League.
-He was originally signed by the Atlanta Falcons as an undrafted free agent in 2003.
-He played college football at Georgia.
+Terrence Edwards (born April 20, 1979) is an American former professional football player who was a wide receiver for nine seasons with the Winnipeg Blue Bombers and Montreal Alouettes of the Canadian Football League (CFL).
+He began his career in the National Football League (NFL) with the Atlanta Falcons, who signed him as an undrafted free agent in 2003.
+He played college football for the Georgia Bulldogs.

 He is the younger brother of Robert Edwards, a former first-round pick of the New England Patriots and a former member of the Toronto Argonauts and Montreal Alouettes.

 College career

 Like his older brother, Terrence Edwards attended the University of Georgia, where he played from 1999 to 2002.
 In his career, he caught 204 passes for 3,093 yards and 30 touchdowns.
 He left Georgia holding the SEC record for career receiving yards, a record that stood until Jordan Matthews broke it in 2013.
 As of 2023, his 204 receptions rank tenth all-time in the conference.
 As a senior in 2002, he caught 59 passes for 1,004 yards and 11 touchdowns.